Allosker/MPML/README.md

 - Provide a large range of utility functions for *tensors*.

 #### Last words

+The library is currently under maintenance — some types may behave differently as of now.

 The library is free to use as per its [license](https://github.com/Allosker/MPML/blob/master/LICENSE.txt).